-Meredith College is expanding its graduate programs with a new online Master of Arts in Criminal Justice and two certificate options starting in Fall 2020.
+Meredith College is expanding its graduate programs with a new online Master of Arts in Criminal Justice and two online certificate options starting in fall 2020.

 The Master of Arts in Criminal Justice is a 36-hour online graduate program.
 The program is flexible, allowing students to pursue the program at the pace that works best for them.

 Graduate certificate options are the Criminal Justice Graduate Certificate, for those interested in gaining more skills and knowledge to further their careers within the criminal justice sector, and the Criminal Justice and Substance Use Disorder Certificate, which prepares criminal justice managers to more fully understand addiction and its effects on the field of criminal justice.

 Meredith’s program is designed to provide both the academic knowledge and practical skills criminal justice professionals need.
 Content courses will be taught by practitioners in the criminal justice field who have a solid research-based background and practical experience.
 The program will also include a focus on writing, an essential skill for the field of criminal justice, since a significant amount of policing involves writing reports and media messages, as well as keeping accurate, detailed, and clear field notes.

 Bianca Harris is the director of the new master’s program.
 Harris has extensive experience in the field of criminal justice management, having served as warden of North Carolina Correctional Institution for Women before moving into the position of district manager of the Division of Alcohol and Chemical Dependency unit of the state Department of Public Safety.

 Meredith’s criminal justice programs are suitable for those who are already working in the field as well as those who are pursuing nontraditional pathways to careers in corrections and criminal justice.